 Level 12

 You have now reached the maximum level for your BG3 Paladin Build!
 At Level 12, it’s time to select one final Feat for your character.
-We recommend choosing the Savage Attacker Feat, which will allow you to roll two damage dice on your weapon attacks, choosing the highest one for your damage value.
+We recommend choosing the Savage Attacker Feat, which will allow you to roll two damage dice on your weapon attacks, automatically choosing the highest one for your damage value.
 This will considerably improve the damage from your melee attacks, and fits in nicely with the Paladin’s playstyle of smiting enemies at close range.

 If you struggle with health points often in combat, you could also select the Tough Feat, which will increase your HP by 24.